tgalex75/Menzo/README.md

-# Gestione Imprevisti - Menzo Community
-## Carriera Fifa

-## Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).